Relationships

 I'm just one of more than 6 million American women who struggle with infertility.
 According to the CDC, about 12% of American women between the ages of 15-44 suffer from some degree of infertility.
 Infertility can affect any woman, regardless of race, overall health, and family medical history.

 Infertility is defined as not being able to get pregnant within 12 months of trying.
-It also includes when a woman can get pregnant but can’t sustain the pregnancy.
+It also includes when a woman can get pregnant but can’t sustain the pregnancy or when a woman can't conceive a subsequent child (secondary infertility).

 Infertility is often incorrectly considered a separate disease, but really, infertility is a symptom or a consequence of something else.
 Some of the causes of infertility are diseases like hypothyroidism, polycystic ovarian syndrome, and endometriosis.
 Infertility causes can be biological, like uterine fibroids or poor cervical mucus production.
 Some reasons are hormone related, because of issues like reproductive hormone dysfunction or previous hormonal birth control use (in the worst cases, it can take up to a year for the body to reset).
 Malnutrition, lack of proper vitamins and minerals, anorexia, or over-exercising can all result in infertility as well.
 And lastly, the natural aging process also causes infertility.